 12th Power Analysis & Design Symposium 2023 (VIRTUAL)

-Save the date - the 12th Power Analysis & Design Symposium will take place as live, virtual event on:
+The 12th Power Analysis & Design Symposium took place as a live, virtual event on Wednesday, March 15th, 2023.

 Targeting practicing engineers and graduating students, this seminar starts with a review of soft-switching definitions and explains how a typical LLC converter operates.
 The description of the direct-frequency control opens the discussion on control methods and more recent approaches are covered such as charge- and current-mode controls.
 Control-to-output transfer functions are plotted and the responses of each approach are compared.
 Simulation is used throughout the examples to illustrate typical operating waveforms but also extract the ac response from a switching circuit.
 Several examples of loop stabilization are covered in continuous- and discrete-time-domains.